agustinaliagac/agustinaliagac.github.io/src/pages/blog/building-an-ecommerce-scraper-with-node-js-and-react-js/index.md

 on
 [Unsplash](https://unsplash.com/search/photos/shop-online?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)</span>

+## — Edit —

+The scrapping approach exposed in this article was interesting as a proof of concept and may still be useful for some specific scenarios.
+However, you should know that scraping data like this has a number of disadvantages:

+- **High I/O and memory usage:** Launching a web scraping task dynamically by user requests is too heavy and does not scale well for obvious reasons.
+Try to perform your scraping tasks recurrently and in a controlled fashion, and not user-driven.
+- **Does not handle client-side rendering:** x-ray is an awesome tool which by default does not perform client-side rendering.
+This means that, if an e-commerce site you’re trying to scrape uses client-side rendering (maybe using Angular, React, etc.), you’ll have to plug in some extra functionality to make it work.
+In that case, performance will be affected because of the expensive computational task that you’re adding to the scraper.
+- **Web scraping is babysitting:** Any serious project that relies on web scraping to run a business should know that web applications change a lot.
+And as they mutate, your scraper breaks because your DOM selectors stop matching the actual data.
+The fact that you have to constantly keep your selectors up to date is what we usually call “babysitting”.
+I’m intrigued by other information extraction techniques that could solve this problem, but at this point, I don’t have that knowledge.
+## - Finish edit -

 This is a quick story about how I created a simple but end-to-end e-commerce scraping web application called** “crawl-io”**.
 The goal behind this article is to provide an example of an implementation so that other projects can borrow